 Canned software mandatory maintenance agreements are considered to be part of selling price of the software itself and are taxed accordingly.

-Canned Software Optional Maintenance Agreements, Lump-Sum All-Inclusive are taxable if we receive tangible media.
+Canned Software Optional Maintenance Agreements, Lump-Sum All-Inclusive are taxable if tangible media is received.

 Purchases for Resale